623637646/ImpressionKit/README.md

 ImpressionGroup().detectionInterval = 0.1   // apply to the group. `UIView.detectionInterval` will be used if it's nil.
 ```

-Chage the threshold of duration in screen (in seconds).
-The view will be impressed if it keeps being in screen after this seconds.
+Modify the threshold (seconds) for the duration of a view on the screen.
+If the view's duration on the screen exceeds this threshold, it may trigger an impression.

 ```swift
 UIView.durationThreshold = 2  // apply to all views